2023 Dates Coming Soon

 This morning take a last look at your favorite Moai, or wander around town, as most travelers will depart on the afternoon flight and make it in time for overnight connections to North America or Europe.

-Price includes: All transportation on Easter Island; Five nights in intimate Easter Island guesthouse (seven when joining the February tour), in shared or single occupancy; daily breakfasts, three lunches, three dinners on Easter Island; Services of professional tour director (subject to minimum participation) and local guides; Use of bikes; All hotel service charges and taxes, porterage, and gratuities for included meals.
+Price includes: All transportation on Easter Island; Five nights in an intimate Easter Island guesthouse; daily breakfasts, three lunches, three dinners on Easter Island; Services of a knowledgeable HE Travel tour host (with a minimum number of participants); Local guides; Use of bikes; All hotel service charges and taxes, porterage, and gratuities for included meals.
 HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.

-Not included: Flights between home, Santiago, Chile (or Tahiti) and Easter Island; Meals not included in tour fee; Horseback riding and other options not listed as included; Airport departure taxes; Personal items including: alcoholic beverages, snacks, laundry, and telephone calls.
+Not included: Flights between home, Santiago, Chile (or Tahiti) and Easter Island; Meals not included in tour fee; Horseback riding and other options not listed as included; Airport departure taxes; Personal items including alcoholic beverages, snacks, laundry, and telephone calls.
+Gratuities to guides and host.

 Note: no visa or other arrival fee is required for US citizen visitors to Chile & Easter Island.